-I started reading about Shamanism and alternative healing when I was about 12 years old.
-I started training in Shamanic work in 1992; since then, I’ve studied with a handful of teachers, including Betsy Bergstrom, Leslie Conton and The Foundation for Shamanic Studies, Melissa Rosenberger, and Jacki Campbell.
+Susan started reading about Shamanism and alternative healing when she was about 12 years old.
+She started training in Shamanic work in 1992; since then, she has studied with a handful of teachers, including Betsy Bergstrom, Leslie Conton and The Foundation for Shamanic Studies, Melissa Rosenberger, and Jacki Campbell.

-Much of my training is in “core shamanism”—the philosophy and techniques that are fairly universal around the globe in Shamanic cultures.
-I also have particular training in working with, analyzing, and interpreting dreams from a Shamanic perspective.
+Much of her training is in “core shamanism”—the philosophy and techniques that are fairly universal around the globe in Shamanic cultures.
+Susan also has particular training in working with, analyzing, and interpreting dreams from a Shamanic perspective.